yourlabs/django-cities-light/README.rst

 - Python 2.7 or 3.3,
 - Django 1.4 or 1.5 or 1.6,
-- MySQL or PostgreSQL or SQLite.
+- PostgreSQL or SQLite.
 - django-south is optionnal, but recommended.

+MySQL support was dropped on 2.x.x because it stopped working.
+It is supported again in 3.x.x, which uses django.db.transaction.atomic, which requires Django
+>= 1.6.

 Upgrade
 -------